-The goal of the Office of Family Safety’s Training & Outreach Program is to improve the standardization quality of trainings on interpersonal violence offered to Metro employees and partners.
-We strive to continuously update curricula to include human trafficking and other related topics to ensure Nashville is aware of all the areas interpersonal violence intersects.
+The goal of the Office of Family Safety’s Training and Outreach Program is to improve the standardization, scope, and quality of trainings offered to Metro employees, partner agencies, and the community at large.
+We continually update our curricula to reflect best practices and current information.

 Trainings offered cover topics such as:

 As part of our training program, we also collaborate with a team of local and national trainers to provide additional topical trainings as needed.
 These educators from partner agencies are regularly featured on our Training Calendar.